 ALL CLASSES & EVENTS

-Come join us for a potluck at the Vicarage.
+Come join us for a Tibetan New Year: Losar Celebration at the Vicarage.
 We’ll celebrate the New Year and our practice together as friends and community.
-Feel free to bring friends and family.
-Kids welcome.
-This is a good event for non-Buddhist friends.
-Food and fun, no meditation.
+We’ll be eating momos (tibetan dumplings) from Himalayan Dumplings, a small local business owned by a Tibetan woman.

 Dana - The Paramita of Generosity